gladshire/Semblans/README.md

 # Installation

+The easiest way to install Semblans is to download the latest the pre-built binaries [here](https://github.com/gladshire/Semblans/releases/tag/v1.0.1).

-If the user has downloaded a pre-compiled Semblans release, this step is not necessary.
-To install Semblans, navigate to its root directory and then call:
+If instead the user wishes to build from source, they must clone this repository, navigate to the Semblans root directory and then call:

 ```bash
 ./install.sh
 ```